miniscruff/scopie/docs/specification/functions.md

 The exact interface will vary based on what how each language formats functions, variables and handles errors.
-Even the order of parameters may vary based on language due to optionals.
+Even the order of parameters may vary based on language due to optional or key value support.

 ## Is Allowed
-Returns whether or not our actor is allowed the action required.
+Returns whether or not the scopes are allowed with the given rules.
-Depending on the language, we would also return an error, throw or raise an exception for invalid scopes.
+Depending on the language, we would also return an error, throw or raise an exception for invalid scopes or rules.

 ```py title="Is Allowed"
 is_allowed(